 We wish her the best in their future academic endeavors.

 2019 Wigs.com Hair Loss Scholarship Recipient: Alexis Seith

 Alexis was the 2019 Hair Loss Scholarship Recipient.
 Alexis attends the Georgia Institute of Technology is pursuing a major in Neuroscience.
 Alexis has Alopecia Areata, which is an autoimmune disease where the body attacked the hair follicles.
 Alexis's autoimmune disease has influenced her life and aspirations by committing herself to bring awareness to the homeless veteran population in her community and driving her to pursue a degree in neuroscience.

 When asked what receiving this scholarship means to Alexis, she said, “I am so grateful to wigs.com for recognizing me for this scholarship.
 It’s so inspiring to know that I can share my story with them and others – and hopefully encourage another kid like me to make a difference as well.
 This scholarship will help lessen my financial burden as I begin college, and allow me to focus during my first school year (without worrying about a part-time job at the same time).

 I admire the initiative wigs.com is taking to support people with hair loss, whether it be from alopecia, cancer, or other conditions.
 Most people don’t think of hair loss as much of a setback, but I can say from my personal experience that it has changed my life drastically.
 By getting the word out there via this scholarship, wigs.com may bring us a step closer to finding a cure.”

-These two recipients impacted our team at Wigs.com because we saw how their missions aligned with our own, which is to help others.
+These recipients have impacted our team at Wigs.com because we saw how their missions aligned with our own to help others.
 These recipients will go on to inspire countless others just as they have inspired our team here (and hopefully you reading this!).
-We wish them the best on their future academic endeavors.
+We wish them the best in their future academic endeavors.